 There are several ways of doing this – bring small important items with you that will fit in your luggage.
 The fact that your apartment will be furnished means more room for personal items.
 Check your contract to find out what decorations you can put up in your apartment – although you probably won’t be able to put up posters or pictures on the wall, it’s unlikely anyone will stop you from standing a photo frame on a shelf or desk.
 Some buildings might also have communal areas such as gardens, where you can meet your neighbors.

 Making the most of your sponsor in Brussels

 Finally, try your best to embrace your situation and make the most of the opportunities by joining the expat community in Brussels.
-This is especially helpful if you don’t speak the language in your new country.
+This is especially helpful if you don’t speak one of Belgium’s languages.
 Fellow expats may run groups or host regular meetups in the city where you can get together and chat about how you’re adapting to your new country.